Download Curriculum Vitae.

-Dr. Amy Shimshon-Santo is a writer and educator who believes the arts and culture are powerful tools for personal and social transformation.
+Dr. Amy Shimshon-Santo is a writer, educator, and catalyst who believes the arts and culture are powerful tools for personal and social transformation.
 Her interdisciplinary work bridges the arts, education, and urban planning.

 Amy was a founding member of CREATE CA, and co-chaired the policy work group on access and inclusion for the CA Department of Education and the CA Arts Council which generated the statewide Blueprint for Creative Schools.
 She represented the State of California on the envoy to the National Endowment for the Arts’ Education Leadership Institute.

-Her graduate studies in urban planning at UCLA’s Luskin School of Public Affairs emphasized the arts and culture, community development, and sustainability (Ph.D., M.A.).
-Her Master of Fine Arts (MFA) in creative writing from Antioch University dove into creative non-fiction and poetry.
+She completed her doctoral studies in urban planning at UCLA’s Luskin School of Public Affairs where she emphasized the arts and culture, community development, and sustainability (Ph.D., M.A.).
+She holds a Master of Fine Arts (MFA) in creative writing from Antioch University (creative non-fiction and poetry).
 Her undergraduate degree in Latin American Studies from UC Santa Cruz provided a foundation for her intercultural and interdisciplinary work.

 Amy has earned fellowships from the James P. Shannon Foundation, Leadership LA, CORO, the Dana Foundation, and the University of California, and she has served on the Board of Directors of Women Transportation Seminar.
 She has galvanized public and private resources for arts and educational programs from state agencies, foundations and corporations, and served on grant review panels for the National Endowment for the Arts, the California Arts Council, the Los Angeles County Arts Commission, the City of Los Angeles’ Department of Cultural Affairs, the James Irvine Foundation, the Cal Trans’ Active Transportation Program.